esl-lewis/esl-lewis.github.io/_posts/2022-09-08-ml-nuclear-fusion.md

 I'm also a fellow of the [Software Sustainabilty Institute](https://www.software.ac.uk/) where I advocate for better software practices in academia and teach introductory programming skills with the [Software Carpentries](https://software-carpentry.org/).

 Find an overview of my research and technical experience below or on my [CV](/public/CV_ELewis.pdf).
-Find me on [twitter](https://twitter.com/esllewis) where I mainly talk about science outreach and silly uses of ML.
-Checkout my [github](https://github.com/esl-lewis) for personal programming projects.
+Find me on [twitter](https://twitter.com/esllewis) where I mainly talk about science outreach and unorthodox uses of ML.
+Checkout [github](https://github.com/esl-lewis) for my personal programming projects.